 Getting the system up-and-running was fairly simple.
 I ordered a SIM from EE and plugged it into the slot on the side of the router.
 Once the router was on I logged into the Asus control panel by going to the IP address 192.168.1.1 and using the username admin and the password admin.
 Once I was logged in the router’s admin screen the firmware automatically ran me through the setup process.
 All I needed was the SIM PIN which was written on the packet (you may need to call your mobile provider for this).
 In my case it was 1111.
 Once all connected I was instantly able to connect to the building in wifi option of the router.

-Locating the router
+Locating the router to use 4G as business internet

 One of the disadvantages of the router I purchased (and the problem with most in the price range) is that there is no option for adding an additional 4G antenna.
 I could already get a reasonable signal with the router on my desk but I knew I’d increase it if I could get the device higher up.
 So, I added a longer ethernet cable to the router and placed it on top of the false ceiling in our office.
 Up there I was able to achieve 25mb speeds very easily which was a considerable improvement on the BT connection.